fabri1983/eternity2_solver/README.md

 **Profiles (use -P <name>)**
 - `java8`, `java11`: for execution with either JVM.
 Creates `e2solver.jar`.
-- `jrockit`: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version only).
-Creates `e2solver_jrockit.jar`.
 - `mpje`: intended for running in cluster/multi-core environment using MPJExpress api.
 Currently compiles to java 1.8.
 Creates `e2solver_mpje.jar`.
 - `java8native`, `java11native`: only intended for Graal SubstrateVM native image generation.
 Creates `e2solver.jar`.
 - `benchmark`: generate an artifact containing JMH (Java Microbenchmarking Harness) api to benchmarking the core algorithm.
 Creates `e2solver_benchmark.jar`. **WIP**.